How this was done

 Board hearing minutes

-Several discoveries analyse what happens inside the Planning Board — voting patterns, hearing duration, objector attendance, and commission composition.
-This comes from the PA’s published board minutes: 69,254 hearing entries covering approximately 49,000 unique cases.
+Several stories analyse what happens inside the Planning Board — voting patterns, hearing duration, objector attendance, and commission composition.
+This comes from the PA's published board minutes: 69,254 hearing entries covering approximately 49,000 unique cases.

 This is a large sample but not a complete record.
 Not every case goes to a board hearing — Development Notifications (DN) and Planning Commission (PC) cases are decided without one.
-For PA cases that do go to board, coverage ranges from 30–67%of decided cases in recent years (2014–2025), with earlier years less complete.
+For PA cases that do go to board, coverage ranges from 30–67% of decided cases in recent years (2014–2025), with earlier years less complete.

-Is this sample biased?A comparison of approval rates shows it is not.
+Is this sample biased?
+A comparison of approval rates shows it is not.
 Cases with board minutes: 88.2% approval.
 Cases without: 88.0%.
 The missing cases are not systematically different from the recorded ones — the sample is incomplete but unbiased.

 What this data cannot tell you